Overview

 Interventions

 We generated a wide range of ideas, both student-led and SCAD-driven, and evaluated them using two 2x2 frameworks.
-This process led to three potential solution concepts that address individual barriers within the entire system, recognizing that a single app or website is hardly a complete solution in itself.
+This process led to two potential solution concepts - one around social factors and one around the whole ecosystem

 Learnings